Visual Arts Graduates

 Martha Ensign Johnson '75 teaches printmaking at Westmont College in Santa Barbara, California.

 Jonathan Keeton '80 continues to make his mark in the world of digital effects.
-Following his time as co-founder and Creative Director at radium (which was bought by Reel-FX) he was for the past two years Executive Creative Director at Pixomondo Public Art, and most recently he has become Executive Creative Director at Bonfire Labs.
+Most recently he has become Executive Creative Director at Bonfire Labs.
 But what he really loves and wants to spend more time doing (and exhibiting) is watercolor.

 Molly Landl '08 earned the Child Development Associate Credential and is now Head Teacher at a pre-school in Wyoming.

-Betsy Orbe Lester PEL '93 was recently a featured artist at the Morean Arts Center in St. Petersburg.
-She also regularly teaches our Visual Problem Solving course!
+Betsy Orbe Lester PEL '93 (MFA, USF) was recently a featured artist at the Morean Arts Center in St. Petersburg.
+She also regularly teaches our Visual Problem Solving course.

 Jere Lykins '68 is Professor of Art and Director of the Moon Gallery at Berry College, in Rome, Georgia.